keepwhatworks

 We want our theories to die in our place.

 Knowledge is not a settled state of "being right."
 It is the dynamic process of "being less wrong."
-The moment you think you have arrived at the Absolute Truth, you stop correcting errors, and you stop learning.
+The moment you think you have arrived at the Absolute Truth, you stop correcting errors.
+You stop learning.
 Stop looking for a guru.
 Stop trusting your gut implicitly.
 Build a system that aggressively hunts for your own errors and corrects them.
 That is the only path to perpetual improvement.

 The architecture of a self-correcting future

 In the future, competence will flow dynamically to where it is needed.
-The "legislature" is not a room of people; it is a real-time, shifting graph of trust and expertise.
-Prediction markets work as policy engines — the policy with the highest market confidence gets executed automatically.
+The "legislature" is not a room of people.
+It is a real-time, shifting graph of trust and expertise.
+Prediction markets work as policy engines.
+The policy with the highest market confidence gets executed automatically.
 Legislation is written in a formal, verifiable language.
-The "Constitution" isn't a dusty document; it's the main branch of the repo.
+The "Constitution" isn't a dusty document.
+It isn't the main branch either, because you can force-push a branch.
+It's the protected root and the branch-protection rule you can't rewrite.

 The future of government in an AI world is polycentric law.
-Physical land is static, but overlay jurisdictions are fluid, relying on Zero-Knowledge Proofs to verify trust without sacrificing privacy.
+Physical land is static.
+Overlay jurisdictions are fluid.
+They rely on Zero-Knowledge Proofs to verify trust without sacrificing privacy.
 If one "provider" fails to correct errors, you unsubscribe.
 The cost of exit drops to near zero.

 Stagnation becomes impossible.
-We stop fighting over "who gets to rule the whole world" and start competing over "who can build the best small corner of it."
+We stop fighting over "who gets to rule the whole world."
+We start competing over "who can build the best small corner of it."

 Distributed error correction, in your terminal

 Trinity Local is what this essay looks like when you build it at the developer-tool layer.
 Each council emits structured Routing JSON: agreed_claims (the consensus), and disagreed_claims with why_matters (the residual disagreements that flag the not-yet-decided).
-The chairman moves a class of model picks from "fatal" to "theoretical" — and your override clicks teach the local router which theories should die.
+The chairman takes a whole class of bad model-picks from costly to corrigible — caught in testing instead of shipped — and every council writes its verdict to an append-only ledger, so the wrong picks die there, against the record, never in production.

 No central truth.
 No frontier provider gets to decide for you.
 Your personal cross-model preference ledger is yours alone — the cost of exit is zero because there's nothing to exit.
 The ledger is the moat, and it's the kind of moat that lets you keep what works.